impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 ```

 Here, the setup includes:
-making a sub-directory within the `BATS_TEST_DIRNAME` directory,
+ - making a sub-directory within the `BATS_TEST_DIRNAME` directory,
-adding a command within that sub-directory named `rbenv-which` (this is a stubbed-out version of a real RBENV command by the same name),
+ - adding a command within that sub-directory named `rbenv-which` (this is a stubbed-out version of a real RBENV command by the same name),
-setting its contents equal to a shell script with a single command (`echo /bin/ruby`), and
+ - setting its contents equal to a shell script with a single command (`echo /bin/ruby`), and
-updating the new command's permissions so that it's executable.
+ - updating the new command's permissions so that it's executable.

 Once we have our fake `rbenv-which` command ready, we run the command with the `RBENV_VERSION` env var set to `system`, and we verify that the `prefix` command successfully exited with `/` (i.e. the home directory) as its output.

-I'm actually not sure what this tells us about the `prefix` command, other than it seems to depend internally on the `rbenv-which` command.
-We'll probably learn more when we examine the `prefix` command's contents.
+From looking at [the Github history](https://github.com/rbenv/rbenv/pull/919){:target="_blank" rel="noopener"}, it looks like this test was added as part of a bugfix where `rbenv prefix` didn't work when pulling the Ruby version from the machine's system version.

+### When no `system` version is installed

 Last spec file is: